akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

 Above shows simplified RTL to GDSII flow.Steps invloved are explained as follows:

-**Step 1 - Synthesis:** -In thi stage RTL is converted to gate level netlist using components from the Standard Cell Library.
+**Step 1 - Synthesis:** -In thi stage RTL is converted to gate level netlist using components from the Standard Cell Library(SCL).
 These components, known as Standard Cells, have regular layouts with varying widths.

 **Step 2 - Floor Planning & Power Planning: :** In floor planning, we decide where to put components on the chip to make it as small as possible.
 We also plan where to put inputs, outputs, dimensions and power connections.